V. Acting for the Camera: Focus Your Acting Muscle

 location: welserstr.
 5-7, Berlin-schöneberg

-FEE: €500
+FEE: €300

 Refocus your skills for a different medium.
-On stage, an actor’s performance is shaped through movement, gesture, and vocal energy that reaches the back row.
+On stage, an actor's performance is shaped through movement, gesture, and vocal energy that reaches the back row.
 On camera, the frame tightens.
 The canvas shrinks to a close-up, revealing meaning through a glance, a breath, or a shift of attention.
-Storytelling moves inward, toward the character’s inner life—their thoughts, desires, and contradictions.
-As the saying goes, the camera doesn’t lie.
+Storytelling moves inward, toward the character's inner life — their thoughts, desires, and contradictions.
+As the saying goes, the camera doesn't lie.

-In Module II (Four-Day Intensive), actors build directly on these principles while preparing, rehearsing, and filming a full-length scene.
-The focus shifts to sustaining a performance across multiple beats and takes, managing continuity, and offering clear, playable choices that serve both the story and the edit.
-Actors work hands-on with the camera, deepening their understanding of framing, coverage, and collaboration with the director and technical team.
-On the final day, edited scenes are screened, creating space to reflect on the process, deepen learning, and share feedback and observations.
+Through short monologues and scenes, we work on focal points, physical continuity, and working within the frame.
+The work then builds to preparing, rehearsing, and filming a full-length scene: sustaining a performance across multiple beats and takes, managing continuity, and offering clear, playable choices that serve both the story and the edit.
+Actors work hands-on with the camera, deepening their understanding of framing, coverage, and technical collaboration.

-Whether you are preparing for film, television, or self-tape work, this course equips you with the tools to meet the camera with clarity, imagination, and honesty—so it can capture your story with precision and depth.
+Whether you are preparing for film, television, or self-tape work, this course equips you with the tools to meet the camera with clarity, imagination, and honesty — so it can capture your story with precision and depth.

 This course is designed for students who have completed Core Technique.
 Advanced actors may enter by interview.
-(Photo: Mark Cornelison)

 Instructor: Adam Ludwig